Dallinger/Dallinger/docs/source/installing_python.rst

 This will install the latest Python3 and pip3.

-You can also use the preinstalled Python in OSX, currently Python 2.7 as of writing.
+You can also use the preinstalled Python in Mac OS X, currently Python 2.7 as of writing.

 If you installed Python 3 with Homebrew, you should now be able to run the ``python3`` command from the terminal.
 If the command cannot be found, check the Homebrew installation log to see if there were any errors.
 Sometimes there are problems symlinking Python 3 to the python3 command.
 If this is the case for you, look `here <https://stackoverflow.com/questions/27784545/brew-error-could-not-symlink-path-is-not-writable>`__ for clues to assist you.

-With the preinstalled Python in OSX, you will need to install pip yourself.
+With the preinstalled Python in Mac OS X, you will need to install pip yourself.
 You can use:
 ::

     sudo easy_install pip